The Role of Physical Activity in Managing PTSD: Insights from Sedentary Behavior and Activity Measurements

 Key strategies for integrating physical activity:

 • Start with low-intensity exercise: Activities like walking, yoga, or swimming are great starting points for individuals with PTSD.
 These low-impact activities are gentle on the body while still providing mental health benefits.
+For a reliable HRV tool that supports low-intensity exercise routines, see “Why You Can’t Go Wrong Choosing Kubios HRV Scientific for Your HRV Analysis“.

 • Gradually increase intensity: As the individual becomes more comfortable with physical activity, the intensity can be increased with aerobic exercises like jogging, cycling, or strength training, which are particularly effective at boosting mood and regulating ANS responses.